Gratuity

 Gratuity on a routine basis is earned by an employee by rendering at least five years of continuous service with any employer with no service break.
 It is a reward for the employee because of serving a certain long period of time with one company.

 As in several countries, gratuity is also known for tipping.
 The tipping in some developed countries is paid to the services offerings persons as per the willingness of the customer’s delightfulness due to services gained.
-But it is mandatory here to mention that the tip receiving should be declared as income for tax purposes to be paid by the receivers to the State concerned departments.
+But it is mandatory here to mention that the tip received should be declared as income for tax purposes to be paid by the receivers to the State concerned departments.

 As per the Payment of Gratuity Act 1972, the amount of gratuity should not exceed two million.
 This act categorizes non – government employees within dual classifications: